 Compatibility: iOS products

 Function – according to Paribus: “We’ll watch for price reductions on items you buy from select merchants.
-When we see a price drop, we’ll contact the store to get you a refund.
-If we get you money back, we take a success fee of up to 25 percent, and you keep the rest!”
+When we see a price drop, we’ll contact the store to get you a refund.”

 For example, let’s say you bought $50 shoes from Target.com last week.
 Today, you logged on and discovered the same pair only costs $35!
 Paribus will automatically ask Target to refund you the difference = $15.
-If they succeed, they take 25 percent or $3.75 and you get $11.75 just for sitting there, breathing oxygen.
+If they succeed, you’ll receive $15 in return.

 The Pros and Cons: Paribus Review